-- Invasion of privacy of a sexual nature
+- Invasion of privacy of a sexual nature;

-- Procuring, offering, or promoting prostitution
+- Procuring, offering, or promoting prostitution;

-- Attempts to commit sexual misconduct
+- Attempts to commit sexual misconduct; and

-To coerce is to attempt to cause another person to act or think in a certain way by use of pressure, threats, or intimidation; to compel is to coerce.
+To coerce is to attempt to cause another person to act or think in a certain way by use of force, pressure, threats, or intimidation; to compel is to coerce.

 Blacking out is an amnesia-like state that may be brought on by drugs, heavy drinking, or intoxication; blacking out is not necessarily incompatible with the ability to engage in simple or even complex behavior.
 Afterwards the person has no recollection of all or part of the events that occurred during the blackout.
 There is a distinction between passing out (falling asleep or becoming unconscious) due to drug or alcohol use and blacking out in that a person in a blackout remains conscious and operative.

 Incapacitation includes the inability to make a rational, reasonable decision.
 Incapacitation can result from the taking of GHB, Rohypnol, Burundang, Ketamine, or other sedatives or “date-rape” drugs, or excessive use of alcohol or other drugs.
-Evidence of incapacity may include, but is not limited to, one or more of the following:
+Evidence of incapacitation may include, but is not limited to, one or more of the following: